mosra/m.css/doc/documentation/python.rst

 HTML, otherwise as a plain text.

-All referenced images are expected to have either an absolute URL or be relative to :py:`INPUT`, the ones with relative paths are then copied to :py:`OUTPUT`.
+All referenced images are expected to have either an absolute URL or be relative to :py:`INPUT`, the ones with relative paths are then copied directly to :py:`OUTPUT` with the leading dirs stripped from the path.

 `Plugins`_
 ==========